Who We Are

 Client representatives that are account holders in our platform have access to update profile information through their account settings, including to correct, amend, restrict, or delete certain data fields with Personal Data.
 Our clients are the data controllers and determine how we process the Personal Data of customers, including whether Personal Data processed on the AskNicely platform is retained within a geographical region.

 Individuals in the EEA, UK, and Switzerland have certain rights that may be subject to limitations and/or restrictions.
 These rights include the right to: (i) request access to and rectification or erasure of their Personal Data; (ii) obtain restriction of processing or to object to processing of their Personal Data; and (iii) ask for a copy of their Personal Data to be provided to them, or a third party, in a digital format.
 If you wish to exercise one of the above-mentioned rights, please send us your request to the contact details set out below.
 Individuals also have the right to lodge a complaint about the processing of their Personal Data with their local data protection authority.

 As part of its participation in Privacy Shield, AskNicely is subject to the investigatory and enforcement powers of the Federal Trade Commission.
 Organizations participating in the Frameworks must respond within 45 days of receiving a complaint.

+EU, UK, and Swiss individuals with DPF inquiries or complaints should first contact AskNicely.
+(See Contact Information below for details.)
 If you have not received a timely or satisfactory response to your question or complaint, please contact one of the independent recourse mechanisms listed below:

 International Centre for Dispute Resolution – American Arbitration Association (ICDR-AAA)https://go.adr.org/privacyshield.html